The next best thing to nude.

 open/close all folders

 - Played with in the Brown M&M's commercial.
-The Brown M&M gets weird looks because her shell is the same color as her chocolate center, so people look at her like she's naked.
-After chewing the humans out for the mistake, the Red M&M shows up, sees Brown, and thinks it's "that kind of party", then strips down to his chocolate as LMFAO's "Sexy and I Know It" plays in the background.
+The Brown M&M gets weird looks because her shell is the same color as her chocolate center and a guy is laughing because it looks like she's naked.
+After she chews him out for the mistake, the Red M&M shows up, sees Brown, and thinks it's "that kind of party", then strips down to his chocolate as LMFAO's "Sexy and I Know It" plays in the background.